Storylines

 Storylines is built for anyone writing long-form narrative — novelists, screenwriters, journalists working on long features, or anyone whose story has enough moving parts that you need help keeping track.

-It's especially useful if you want to keep using your favorite editor, but need better tools for the structural side of storytelling: timelines, character tracking, chapter organization, and scene management.
+It's especially useful if you want to keep using your favorite editor but need better tools for the structural side of storytelling: timelines, character tracking, chapter organization, subplot management, and AI-powered editorial feedback.

 Ready to try it?